herougo/pydependency/README.md

 - [ ] Transform relative imports into absolute
 - [ ] Transform import * into specific relative import
 - [ ] Edge cases:
+  - [ ] as keyword in relative imports
   - [ ] global variables used as default function parameter values
+  - [ ] handle import statements in if blocks